KaviHShah/Intro-to-Python/materials/14-apis-and-biopython.md

 ## Biopython

 Biopython is a widely used python package for working with biological data.
-It includes functions for working with biological data files including fasta files, and data structures (classes) for biological data for example `SeqRecord`.
+It includes functions for working with biological data files including 'fasta' files, and data structures (classes) for biological data, for example `SeqRecord`.
 Modules include: `Bio.Seq`, `Bio.Align`, `Bio.PDB`.
 It is managed by a team of Bioinformatitions.
 You can also query some of biological database API's using Biopython functions, for example you can query the KEGG database. https://biopython.org/docs/latest/Tutorial/chapter_kegg.html

 **Documentation**